mk-fg/python-onedrive/README.md

 	work in most cases, but is not perfect, so try quoting the value if it fits the above description.
 That's how it should be done for strings in YAML.

+* (A lot of) `WARNING:requests.packages.urllib3.connectionpool:Connection pool is full, discarding connection` messages get logged when using (default) requests http client module, especially when using BITS API.

+	These do not interfere with functionality (apart from obvious connection reuse issue), only cause noise.
+	I've no idea what this module might be doing wrong to cause that, suggestions are welcome.

+	What does not make it go away:

+	* Using default requests connection pool (i.e. `requests.request()`).

+	* Explicitly calling `Response.close()` for each response object.

+	* Using `pool_block=True`.

+		Seem to be bugged-out at the moment (2015-01-17) - always raises TypeError, but should not be desirable in most cases (like default cli script) anyway.

+	* Setting `session.headers['Connection'] = 'keep-alive'`.

+	What can be done:

+	* Dig into requests/urllib3 code and docs, find out what goes (and/or is done-) wrong here.

+	* Coming up with a small script that would reproduce the issue (if it is indeed a bug in requests module) and submitting it to requests developers.

+	* When using python logging machinery, disable/filter `requests.packages.urllib3.connectionpool` logger to just silence the warnings.

+		Not using that in the cli script to avoid hiding the issue.

 Module usage
 ----------------------------------------